-The disk_read function reads sector(s) from the disk drive.
+The disk_read function reads data from the storage device.

 DRESULT disk_read (

 BYTE pdrv, /* [IN] Physical drive number */

 BYTE* buff, /* [OUT] Pointer to the read data buffer */

 DWORD sector, /* [IN] Start sector number */

 UINT count /* [IN] Number of sectros to read */

 - Pointer to the byte array to store the read data.
 The size of data to be read is sector size * count bytes.

 - Specifies the start sector number in logical block address (LBA).

 - Specifies number of sectors to read.
 FatFs specifis with 1 to 128.